 Candidates for associate's degrees, diplomas or certificates in Health Science must meet the requirements for graduation of the college.
-In addition, students enrolled in Health Science programs leading to associate's degrees or diplomas and in articulation programs must progress in meeting the requirements of their programs according to the following policy:
+In addition, students enrolled in Health Science programs leading to associate's degrees or diplomas and in articulated programs must progress in meeting the requirements of their programs according to the following policy:

-- Students must complete all health science courses and BIO 210 and BIO 211 with grades of "C" or better. - Students may repeat a specific health science course one time to achieve a grade of "C" or better.
-Students who need to repeat a health science course are required to meet their academic advisor to discuss repeating the course. - 3.
-Students may repeat BIO 210 and BIO 211 more than one time to achieve a grade of "C" or better.
+- 1. Students must complete all health science courses and BIO 210 and BIO 211 with grades of "C" or better. - 2.
+Students may repeat a specific health science course one time to achieve a grade of "C" or better.
+Students who need to repeat a health science course are required to meet their academic advisors to discuss repeating the course. - 3.
+Students may not repeat BIO 210 and BIO 211 more than one time to achieve a grade of "C" or better.
 Students who need to repeat either BIO 210 or BIO 211 more than once must submit an appeal to the Director of Nursing Education or Dean of Allied Health. - 4.
-Maintain current CPR certification. - Maintain annual documentation of required OSHA educational programs, including bloodborne pathogens, fire safety and body mechanics and required health screening procedures, such as tuberculosis screening. - 6.
-Maintain acceptable health status that allows student to function appropriately within the clinical environment.
+Students must maintain current CPR certification. - 5.
+Students must maintain annual documentation of required OSHA educational programs, including bloodborne pathogens, fire safety and body mechanics and required health screening procedures, such as tuberculosis screening. - 6.
+Students must saintain acceptable health status that allows required performance within the clinical environment.